A Sleep Tool For People With

 Use of round buttons with outlined icons

-Initial usability testing (onboarding and questionnaire flow)
+Usability testing (onboarding and questionnaire flow)

 Once the initial designs were crafted, the team conducted a usability test with 10 users (age 35-52 years old) to find out if questions asked in the Sleep Apnoea risk test was clear and if there were any improvements needed.